SherG/cool-iron/blog/business-priorities.md

 3. What are the projected results?

 ## Postscript: Where is Sam Decker Now?

 Clearhead was acquired by Accenture in 2017.
-Decker is now co-founder of <a href="https://www.fairworlds.com/" target="blank">Fair Worlds</a>, a VR (virtual reality) and AR (augmented reality) agency in Austin.
+Decker is now chairman and co-founder of <a href="https://www.fairworlds.com/" target="blank">Fair Worlds</a>, a VR (virtual reality) and AR (augmented reality) agency in Austin.

 ### Related Reading